JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

 When you have completed these steps, you are ready to launch a single JEDI EC2 instance through the `EC2 Dashboard <https://console.aws.amazon.com/ec2>`_ on the AWS console.

-As part of this release, an Amazon Media Image (AMI) is available that has the necessary `spack-stack-1.5.1` environment for `skylab-6.1.0` pre-installed.
-For more information on how to find this AMI, refer to :doc:`Building and running SkyLab <../../building_and_running/running_skylab>` in this documentation.
+As part of this release, an Amazon Media Image (AMI) is available that has the necessary `spack-stack-1.5.1` environment for ``{skylab_version}`` pre-installed.
+For more information on how to find this AMI, refer to :ref:`Building and running SkyLab <build-run-skylab>` in this documentation.

 .. _singlenode-launch: